-The FAStT EXP100 drive expansion enclosure architecture provides full failover support for a loss of connectivity due to bad components in the drive paths (such as bad SFPs, bad FC cables, and so on).
-However, each ESM in the FAStT EXP100 chassis manages only one-half of the drives in the FAStT EXP100 chassis.
+With the full high-availability support, the FAStT EXP100 drive expansion enclosure architecture provides full failover and fail-back support for a loss of connectivity due to bad components in the drive paths (such as bad SFPs, FC cables, ESMs, and so on).
+In normal operation, each ESM in the FAStT EXP100 chassis manages only one-half of the drives in the FAStT EXP100 chassis even though each ESM can access all of the drives as shown in Figure 45.
 The left ESM manages drives at odd-numbered slots (1, 3, 5, 7, 9, 11, 13); the right ESM manages drives at even-numbered slots (2, 4, 6, 8, 10, 12, 14).
-As a result of this management requirement, if an ESM does fail, then one-half of the drives that are managed by the FAStT EXP100 could become inaccessible to the controllers.

-Figure 44 shows a high-level diagram of the EXP100 ESM failover architecture.
+Figure 45 shows a high-level block diagram of the EXP100 ESM failover architecture.